 Play with Sidewalk Chalk

 Everyone loves sidewalk chalk!
 It is cheap and fun, especially for younger kids.
 You can write the alphabet out or draw a picture of a dog.
 Kids love to express their creativity, and it feels silly to write on the sidewalk.
-This summer, make sure your basket is full of sidewalk chalk so you can color together often outside.
+This summer, make sure your basket is full of sidewalk chalk so you can colour together often outside.

 Play in the Rain